Bills: Nathan Peterman ready to start with Tyrod Taylor in concussion protocol

 The Buffalo Bills may have to turn to a rookie to start their season-opening game against the New York Jets.
 Starting quarterback Tyrod Taylor is in the concussion protocol, and according to coach Sean McDermott, his status is currently "up in the air" for Week 1.

 Not only that, but backup T.J.
 Yates remains in the protocol as well.
-That means rookie fifth-rounder Nathan Peterman may ultimately be counted on to make the start.
+The Bills signed former Panthers quarterback Joe Webb to add depth to their QB room, but rookie fifth-rounder Nathan Peterman may ultimately be counted on to make the start.
 Lucky for the Bills, McDermott says Peterman is ready to go.

 Peterman put together a moderately effective preseason campaign, completing 43 of 79 passes (54.4 percent) for 457 yards (5.8 per attempt) and a touchdown.
 He was drafted by the Bills to develop behind Taylor for at least this year, and potentially take over as the starter down the line if the team decided it did not want to commit to Taylor into the future.